Saturday, July 30, 2016

 A local gas station stocked the King Size Share Size bags of both original variety and the Wild Berry mix.
 Wild Berry was one of the three alternative blends I remember from the 90s.
 The Tropical mix had some kind banana, which I found disgusting.
 Tart-N-Tangy Skittles were absolutely impossible to find in my old haunts, and they later evolved into the now-ubiquitous Sour Skittles that just burn your mouth.
 Wild Berry is perhaps the least-changed from its 1989 debut and has always the most tolerable of the remixes to me.
 Still, it's a bit of a dud on its own.
 Breaking down the walls and allowing flavors to move back and forth, I see some potential with the other cherry flavor and the raspberry.
 Darkside Skittles would also offer pomegranate, but I'm already blowing too much cash on Skittles right now to bother trying to track those down.

-I got curious looks from Megan, our dog and several of the cats as I sat on the couch with four bags of Skittles and a number of bowls to facilitate the sorting.
+I got curious looks from my spouse, our dog and several of the cats as I sat on the couch with four bags of Skittles and a number of bowls to facilitate the sorting.
 The best super mix I could obtain was orange, lemon (from Original), lime (from Orchards), strawberry, cherry and raspberry (from Wild Berry).
 Strawberry is in the original bag, but it has exactly the same color as the Wild Berry cherry, so I used the other lighter version for visual effect (who knew that would matter?).
 This mix contains a nice balance between citrus and berries, but I can't say I like it any better than the original Original option.
 Actually, I don't even like it as much as the classic mix.
 Skittles had the perfect combination and had to mess it up by involving Granny Smith.
 In the end, the days of the real original variety being affordable are truly over.
 It's just too much effort to create the past on a regular basis.

-Epilogue: After reviewing my Skittles receipts from the last few days and noting the piles of undesirable flavors still sitting around the kitchen, I told Megan that, having binged so severely, I'm likely done buying Skittles for the next six months.
+Epilogue: After reviewing my Skittles receipts from the last few days and noting the piles of undesirable flavors still sitting around the kitchen, I told my spouse that, having binged so severely, I'm likely done buying Skittles for the next six months.
 She looked up from her laptop just long enough to say, "good, that was annoying."

 (*) I'm aware it's not a perfect analogy.
 Michael Anthony did defect to the Hagar camp, and his duties were taken over by Eddie's son, Wolfgang.
 So imagine grape left with green apple and got replaced by raspberry or something.
 I already regret the running Van Halen reference.